Open-Building-Management/emontx_sniffer/DOCS.md

 This tool reads radio data coming from emontx and send them to the emoncms

+You need a RFM69 radio receiver :

+- either one attached to the GPIO, like [emonPi](https://docs.openenergymonitor.org/emonpi/index.html) or [RFM69Pi](https://docs.openenergymonitor.org/emonbase/rfm69-pi.html)

+- either a USB one, like the [jeelink-rfm69cw-to-usb-transceiver-433mhz](https://shop.openenergymonitor.com/jeelink-rfm69cw-to-usb-transceiver-433mhz/)

 # usage with a radio receiver attached to the GPIO

 ![emonbase](https://github.com/Open-Building-Management/emontx_sniffer/raw/main/images/emonbase.png)

-Devices like [emonPi](https://docs.openenergymonitor.org/emonpi/index.html) or [RFM69Pi](https://docs.openenergymonitor.org/emonbase/rfm69-pi.html) are usually recognized as `/dev/ttyAMA0`, the same port used by bluetooth on a raspberry
+Devices connected to the GPIO are usually recognized as `/dev/ttyAMA0`, the same port used by bluetooth on a raspberry

 Disabling bluetooth requires to modify `/boot/config.txt` and to add the following lines at the end :
 ```